ecommerece-best-practies

 Earlier, we discussed how your eCommerce site should embrace guest accounts to streamline the checkout process.
 In that same vein, reducing the required form fields will expedite checkout.

-Give customers the option to check a box that fills in their details for their billing address if it’s the same as their shipping address, so they don’t have to type in all that information twice.
-Remove extraneous form fields too.
+Give customers the option to check a box that fills in their billing address details if it’s the same as their shipping address so they don’t have to type in all that information twice.
+Remove extraneous form fields, too.

 You already know what will happen when your customers get tired of checking out because it’s grown too tedious.
 They’ll abandon their cart.
 Even a sweet discount code might not be enough to win them back.